OlgierdL/iinf/README.md

 ## Output:

-The tool allows users to compute the INF value between two .pdb files.
+The tool allows users to compute the INF value between two or more .pdb files.

 The INF value is the measure of similarity between two molecules.
 This is given by the formula: